Skip to content

 )

-# Search all groups (no filtering)
+# Neo4j: searches all groups

 results = await client.search(